 RAK DAO (Ras Al Khaimah Digital Assets Oasis)

 RAK DAO is a free zone focused on digital assets and DAOs, with a pioneering legal framework for decentralized entities.
 It enables the formal incorporation of DAOs with clear rules for governance and liability protection.
 Facilitates on-chain and off-chain ownership, legal contracts and dispute resolution.
 Offers attractive tax benefits for Web3 projects.
-Seeks to position itself as a hub for digital innovation in the UAE.
+Seeks to position itself as a hub for digital innovation in the country.

 Launching a business based on digital assets requires more than just technology: it is also necessary to comply with legal requirements such as licensing, registration and regulatory obligations.
-These conditions ensure that the business model is viable and sustainable over time, and that it complies with transparency and fraud prevention standards.
+These conditions ensure that the business model is viable and sustainable over time, and that it meets transparency and fraud prevention standards.
 In this section we explore what licenses are typically required and what compliance criteria blockchain companies operating in the UAE must follow.

 What licenses and requirements are needed to trade cryptoassets in UAE?